Kiana Williams: Phoenix Mercury (2025–2026)

+On June 4, 2026 Williams signed a Player Development Contract with the Mercury.

+Los Angeles Sparks (2026-present)

+On June 18, 2026, it was announced that the Los Angeles Sparks had tended an offer sheet to Williams.
+The next day, Williams signed a contract with the Sparks.

 Overseas

 On October 25, 2021 she signed with the Adelaide Lightning of the Women's National Basketball League.

 Williams played for Hefei of the Women's Chinese Basketball Association during the 2024–25 season.

 Williams signed with Botaş SK of the Turkish Super League for the 2025–26 season.

 National team career

 Williams played for the United States women's national basketball team at the 2019 Pan American Games, where they earned a silver medal after placing second.